ayana123/Agent_project/README.md

 - **Contextual Awareness through Conversation History**:
   - When generating the next question, the LLM uses the full conversation history to decide whether to continue insisting on a missing answer, to rephrase, or to move on to the next topic.
   - By reviewing the interaction history, the LLM also better understands the user's communication style and emotional state, leading to a more sensitive and human-like interaction.
   - **Performance vs. Cost Trade-off**: For better performance, using the conversation history is preferred as it helps maintain rich context.
 However, there is also an option to disable history usage to save on token usage.
-When history is disabled, the agent instead provides the LLM with a summary of collected data so far — although this typically results in less fluent and less personalized interactions.
+When history is disabled, the agent instead provides the LLM with a summary of collected data so far.

-- **The multiple Prompting used**:
+- **Prompts used**:
   - Different prompts are used depending on the task:
     - **Question Generation**: Asking empathetic, context-aware questions.
     - **Information Extraction**: Parsing structured information from user responses.